 Dogs love to play outside.
-Even cats and small furry pets can safely enjoy the outdoors supervised in a pet-proof enclosure or using a pet-appropriate harness.
+Even cats and small furry pets can safely enjoy the outdoors supervised in a pet- and predator-proof enclosure.
 For those of us who like to keep our backyards green and lush, having pets means having gardens that can accommodate our furry friends while still looking beautiful.
 Here are some gardening tips and tricks to help you create a pet-friendly yard:

 Plants to Include

 There are a few plants that dogs, cats, rabbits, and other pets may like to eat and that are safe in small quantities, such as wheatgrass and other grasses.
-If you have cats, try planting some catnip in your garden.
+If you have cats, try planting some catnip in their outdoor enclosure.
 As most cat owners know, many cats go wild for catnip and get very playful around it.
 Cats may also enjoy catmint.
 Local gardeners might have more suggestions, depending on what thrives in your climate.

 Plants & Toxins to Prohibit